fbpx

 There is a chance now for you to be part of stopping the streams of plastics into our ocean.
 We hope to see The River Cleaner doing its job 24/7 in polluted rivers world-wide.
 By lauching the River Cleaner we are for the first time reaching out to people on a broad scale to ask for their support.
 In addition to private donors, we challenge colleges, companies, foundations, communities, shipping companies and more to join us in the battle for a cleaner ocean.
 With your help we can prevent tons of plastics from reaching the ocean.
 Your contribution is highly appreciated.
 The Board will work hard to have the River Cleaner make a difference in polluted rivers around the globe.

-Fighting Plastic Waste in the Mekong
+Fighting Plastics in the Mekong

 1. Training (TOT – Training of Trainers) in local communities.